Shlok-Bhakta/Script-Killer-Service-Scanning/README.md

 ## Philosophy

-Making security scanning so easy and beautiful that developers actually want to use it.
+Making security scanning so easy, accessible, and beautiful that developers actually want to use it.
 We're essentially building the world's prettiest bash script - but one that actually stops vulnerable code from making it into your repo.

 ## How It Works